 Now knowing that pawn is the least powerful piece, does that mean you have to underestimate it?
 No!

-In fact, a pawn is the only chess piece that can promote itself when reaching the furthest rank and become a queen.
-And not just queen, a pawn can also choose to either become a knight, rook, or bishop by the process known as pawn promotion.
+In fact, a pawn in the only chess piece that can promote itself when reaching the furthest rank and becoming a queen.
+And not just a queen, a pawn can also choose to either become a knight, rook, or bishop by the process known as pawn promotion.

 So my point is don’t underestimate the pawn.
 It can happen that during the endgame phase your opponent has a lot many pawns that can become queen and outweigh your advantage on the board.

 And I also want to tell you that, you can have more than one queen in chess (because there’s no limit).

 So would you be able to fight against that powerful army!

 Moreover, even the vice versa thing can happen where you have a lot of pawns that you can promote to a queen and thus, become more powerful on the board.